Classroom Support Services

 This program offers a unique opportunity for students, teachers and counselors to gain firsthand insight into GCU’s exciting campus life!

-Learn about GCU and our academic offerings plus participate in dynamic, hands-on activities specific to the GCU Day track chosen.
+Learn about GCU and our academic offerings plus participate in hands-on activities specific to the GCU Day track chosen.
 Interact with a GCU student panel, take an in-depth tour of campus, participate in an information session and end your day with lunch at a favorite campus eatery.

 Visit our group tour page for more information or to request a GCU Day visit.